 Invited Session 6 (Panel): From Setbacks to Solutions: Experiences Gained in Complex Oncology Trials

-Panel: Laura Esserman, Jack Lee, Liza Villaruz, Sammi Tang, Kyle Wathen
+Panel: Laura Esserman, Alice Chen, Liza Villaruz, Sammi Tang, Kyle Wathen

 Panelist: Laura Esserman, University of California, San Francisco (UCSF)